Paul Morrow

 MIT Press, September 2020

 Presents the first general theory of the influence of norms on genocide and mass atrocity.
-Addresses outstanding problems of explanation and prevention posed by large-scale crimes.
-Employs primary sources consulted at the Fortunoff Archive, the Wiener Library, the Bodleian Library, and elsewhere.
-Website Introduction
+Employs testimonial and documentary sources from the Fortunoff Archive, the Wiener Library, USHMM, and elsewhere.

-Listen to my podcast with New Books in Philosophy host Bob Talisse
+Listen to my podcast with New Books in Philosophy host Robert Talisse

 Read my interview with political scientist Alexandra Budabin